 Traveling on a boat will give you a different perspective of Amsterdam.
 You can just sit back and relax and enjoy the view as you explore Amsterdam from a boat.
 Traveling on trams makes a lot of sense if you don’t have a bicycle.
 After all, you may get tired of walking and would like to rest a little.

 Here’s my one little tip to help you save money in Amsterdam.
-Get yourself an I Amsterdam card that you can use for public transport as well as one boat trip.
-Moreover, this card can also be used in most of the museums in Amsterdam.
+Get yourself an I Amsterdam card that you can use for public transport, bicycle rental as well as one boat trip.
+Moreover, this card can also be used in most of the museums + attractions like the A’Dam lookout in Amsterdam.